-OASIS Digital Signature Service (DSS) protocol such that an electronic signature can be created by means of a (secure) signature-creation device under the direct control of an end user.
+This section is informative.
+The overall goal of the local signature computation profile is to extend the OASIS Digital Signature Service (DSS) protocol such that an electronic signature can be created by means of a (secure) signature-creation device under the direct control of an end user.
 This section lists the requirements for the local signature computation profile.

-- It shall be possible to use a (secure) signature-creation device (using protocols such as [ISO/IEC 7816], [ISO/IEC 24727] and [CEN 15480]) at a different location from the OASIS DSS server. - It shall be possible to specify a digest method (algorithm) to be used in the (secure) signaturecreation process. - It shall be possible to obtain the digest for a given input documents (and document type) and given digest method (algorithm).
+- It is possible to use a (secure) signature-creation device (using protocols such as [ISO/IEC 7816], [ISO/IEC 24727] and [CEN 15480]) at a different location from the OASIS DSS server. - It is possible to specify a digest method (algorithm) to be used in the (secure) signature-creation process. - It is possible to obtain the digest for a given input documents (and document type) and given digest method (algorithm).